11 Health Secrets Your Butt Wants You to Know

 Your pear shape may mean you live longer

 That’s because people who store fat at their waist (as opposed to their hips) may be at an increased risk of death, even if they’re not packing on extra pounds, according to a study published in the Annals of Internal Medicine.
 Researchers tracked more than 15,000 men and women with different BMIs for about 14 years; they found normal-weight, apple-shaped people had a higher risk of dying from heart disease or any cause, when compared to overweight or even obese adults whose fat settles in their hips and thighs.
 While scientists continue to explore associations between body shape and health, what we do know is that a large waist circumference (35 inches or more in women, 40 or above in men) is a risk factor for metabolic syndrome, a cluster of conditions that occur together, raising the risk of heart disease, diabetes, stroke, and other health problems.
+(Check out this 10-minute butt workout this celebrity loves.)

 Ease up on the laxatives, please…